torabzadeh/sdaza/_posts/2013-07-02-projections.md

 title: "Cohort component projection"
 description: "A simple example using R and matrices"
 category: demography
+comments: true
 ---

 I present an example of a cohort component projection using a closed female population (Sweden 1993), taken from Preston et al.'s book (Demography 2001, page 125).
 I use R and basic matrix algebra to replicate their results.
 The advantage of this procedure is that allows to compute easily the *intrinsic growth rate* and *age-proportionate distribution* of the stable equivalent population.
 All we need is the population by age at time 0 (from a census), survivorship ratios (from a life table), and age-specific fertility rates.

 The data: